Severe Acute Respiratory Syndrome (SARS)

-The main symptoms of SARS include both a fever over 38°C (100.4°F) and respiratory problems.
-The illness begins with a fever greater than 38°C. The fever is associated with chills, headache, muscular stiffness, loss of appetite, malaise, dry cough and shortness of breath, or breathing difficulties.
+The main symptoms of SARS included both a fever over 38°C (100.4°F) and respiratory problems.
+The illness began with a fever greater than 38°C. The fever was associated with chills, headache, muscular stiffness, loss of appetite, malaise, dry cough and shortness of breath, or breathing difficulties.

-The incubation period for SARS is from 2 to 7 days.
-However, some reports have suggested an incubation period as long as 10 days.
+The incubation period for SARS ranged in general from 2 to 10 days.

-SARS is spread from person to person through close contact.
+SARS spread from person to person through close contact.
 Examples of close contact include having cared for or lived with a person known to have SARS, or had direct contact with droplets from coughing or sneezing of someone affected by SARS.
-The virus also can spread when a person touches a surface contaminated with infectious fluids and then touches his mouth, nose, or eyes.

-Health Canada, the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) have developed infection control guidance for workers at risk.
-The recommendations include:
+If a new outbreak or similar epidemic occurs, the guidelines found in the OSH Answers document on Coronavirus should help prevent transmission.
+In addition, check with organizations such as Health Canada, the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) who will be monitoring any new situation, and will include infection control guidance for workers at risk.